futuredapp/Monkey-Madness/README.md

 4. Monkey will furiously tap screen and try to crash your app
 5. If monkey crashed your app, crash log is saved to desktop

-Example: "adb_test 5000" - will start test with 5000 events, if app crash, log will be on desktop
+Example: `adb_test 5000` - will start test with 5000 events, if app crash, log will be on desktop

 #####adb_testloop - run multiple tests in a row
 1. Turn on the device, connect it to computer and open app for testing